brenordv/docker_network_conn_monitor/readme.md

+# What is this thing and how does it work?
+This is a simple application that monitors your internet connection and logs the downtime.
+It works by sending regular get requests to a few sites.
+If the request is through (no matter if the site is up or not), your internet is working.
+If there's an exception or timeout, your internet is down.

+I bet there's more elegant ways to do this, but this is good enough.

+If the variables TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID are set, you'll receive a message in your Telegram when your internet is back up.

+There's also an API that shows you the current info.

 # How to use
 You need to install Docker on your machine, in a raspberry or in some machine that wil lbe connected to the internet.